Table of Contents

-A Contested Divorce is a way to get a divorce from a spouse because of something they did wrong in the marriage.
+A contested Divorce is a way to get a divorce from a spouse because of something they did wrong in the marriage.
 The decision to take Divorce is not based on mutual agreement between partners.
 It is decided by a single person based on wrongdoing by one spouse against the other.
+In this article, we will briefly discuss the contested divorce process in India.

 Matrimonial offenses are offenses that arise out of violating or omitting an act.
 The act should be reasonable for both people to continue living together.
 There are many grounds for seeking Divorce without consent.
 Under Divorce without Consent, these are the grounds that must be met such as Cruelty, Desertion, Adultery, Unsoundness of mind, etc.